Phuket Infrastructure 2026: Airport, Roads & Property Impact

 Phuket Infrastructure Investment 2026: Roads, Airport, and What It Means for Property

 Phuket is undergoing its largest infrastructure transformation in decades.
-The Phuket International Airport expansion — a $3.2 billion project targeting capacity for 30 million passengers annually — is the centerpiece of a broader investment wave that includes new ring roads in Cherng Talay, improved connections between Laguna and the coast, and the ongoing Laguna Lakelands masterplan road network.
-Infrastructure typically drives 10–25% property price appreciation in adjacent areas within 3–5 years of completion.
+The Phuket International Airport expansion is the centerpiece of a broader investment wave that includes new ring roads in Cherng Talay, improved connections between Laguna and the coast, and the ongoing Laguna Lakelands masterplan road network.
+For buyers, the practical question is which pages of the map convert infrastructure into real demand: start with Phuket property prices 2026, the Phuket market outlook, Nai Yang vs Mai Khao, verified project reviews and resale options before shortlisting projects.

 Phuket Airport Expansion: The $3.2 Billion Catalyst